Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/developing-rust.md

 ## Project Dependencies

-At a minimum, Solana Rust programs must pull in the [solana-program](https://crates.io/crates/solana-program) crate.
+At a minimum, Domichain Rust programs must pull in the [solana-program](https://crates.io/crates/solana-program) crate.

-Solana BPF programs have some [restrictions](#restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.
+Domichain BPF programs have some [restrictions](#restrictions) that may prevent the inclusion of some crates as dependencies or require special handling.

 For example: